Do Go On - 337 - The History of April Fools Day

 Wow.

-And she still got all dressed up in the Betty Crocker look.
+wow and she still got all dressed up in the uh the betty crocker look every time for radio

 Wow.